ArduPilot/ardupilot_wiki/copter/source/docs/poshold-mode.rst

 The pilot can control the copter's location horizontally and vertically with the control sticks.

--  Horizontal location can be adjusted with the the Roll and Pitch control sticks with the default maximum lean angle being 45 degrees (angle can be adjusted with the :ref:`ANGLE_MAX<ANGLE_MAX>` parameter).
+-  Horizontal location can be adjusted with the Roll and Pitch control sticks with the default maximum lean angle being 45 degrees (angle can be adjusted with the :ref:`ANGLE_MAX<ANGLE_MAX>` parameter).
 When the pilot releases the sticks the copter will lean back to bring the vehicle to